d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ## User management

 ### /etc/passwd
-As we've seen before alot in Linux is done using config files.
+As we've seen before a lot in Linux is done using config files.
 The same can be said about user management.
-Users are kept in the file `/etc/passwd`.
-This contains a list with useraccounts and some metadata seperated by colons:
+User configuration is stored in the file `/etc/passwd`.
+It contains a list of user accounts and some metadata seperated by colons:
 ```bash
 student@linux-ess:~$ tail /etc/passwd
 syslog:x:104:110::/home/syslog:/usr/sbin/nologin